algosec/prevasio-cicd-container-security-action/README.md

 * The `product` and the `framework` parameters must be included and should not be changed.
 * The branch is also configurable.
 You can change the name of the branch under [on -> pull_request -> branches]

+In order to enable the action to block the PR, follow the next steps:
+* Go to the repository `Settings` tab
+* Click on `Branches` on the left sidebar
+* Click `Add rule` / `Add branch protection rule`
+* Specify the branch the action runs on
+* Enable `Require status checks to pass before merging`
+* Add `Algosec Prevasio CI/CD Container Security` as a required check
+* Create the rule

 ### Example usage
 ```yaml
 name: 'Your Repo CI/CD Yaml Workflow'